Kade-github/Surviv.io-Desktop/README.md

-# Surviv.io-Desktop
-The desktop app version of the 2d battle royal game http://surviv.io/
+# Surviv.io-Desktop, what is it?
+its the desktop version of Surviv.io, which is a 2d battle royal game.
+In the simplest terms, It's a c# program with a browser in it and connects to the website.
+Thats it really.

+## Features
+- Copying team codes
+- You will get better performance
+- Better input times

+This is with most desktop ports.

 # Setup (Developers)
 ## Part 1: Building